Procedure Deep-Dive · June 2, 2026

 • Radiofrequency and other energy devices, which use heat rather than light or needles to stimulate the dermal layer.

-The Epione clinic frames its own approach to matured marks around exactly this principle, describing treatments that focus, in its words, "on creating controlled micro-injuries or using thermal energy to restart collagen synthesis" rather than hydrating the surface.
+The practices that treat matured marks seriously build their approach around exactly this principle: treatments that create controlled micro-injuries or use thermal energy to restart collagen synthesis, rather than hydrating the surface.
 The common thread is depth.
 Anything that promises results without reaching below the epidermis is selling the wrong layer.

 What none of these do is erase.
 Realistic outcomes are meaningful improvement in texture, color, and how much the mark catches the light, not a return to skin that never tore.
 A practitioner who promises total removal of an old mark is the one to walk away from.